Stage 1 Draft / May 19, 2026

 Note

 When no precision options are given, Number and BigInt arguments are stored directly in [[AmountValue]], preserving the original type.
-String arguments are normalized to StrDecimalLiteral form.
-When precision options are specified, [[AmountValue]] always holds a String.
+String arguments and values resulting from precision options are stored as a String in canonical exponential notation, preserving the precision implied by the input.

 Editor's Note